Georgesender/power-profile-assistant/README.md

 4. **Checking the Service Status**

     To check logs and service status, you can use:

     ```bash
     sudo systemctl status power-profile-assistant
     sudo journalctl -u power-profile-assistant -f

-Uninstallation
+    **Uninstallation:**

     To disable and remove the service, run:

     ```bash
     sudo systemctl stop power-profile-assistant